faridani/VideoSuperResolution/README.md

 # Video Super Resolution

 This project provides a PyTorch implementation of a state-of-the-art video super resolution model.
-A short sliding window of low resolution frames is processed to produce a high resolution output (e.g. 4K).
+A short sliding window of frames is processed to produce a high resolution output (e.g. 4K).
+During training only high quality videos are required; lower resolution inputs are created on the fly through random degradations.
 The architecture combines modern techniques for spatial detail and temporal consistency.

 ## Key Features